-So, which is best, electric or gas ovens?
+So, which is best?
+Electric or gas ovens?
 Each technology has its advantages and drawbacks, so it’s difficult to state that one is always better than the other.
-Let’s run through them, so that you can decide which will be the best fit for you.
-We’ll start with the advantages of a gas oven.

-Unlike an electric heating element, which takes time to reach the required temperature, a gas stove creates a flame that pops into existence instantly, allowing you to start cooking more quickly, and perform small adjustments easily.
+Unlike an electric heating element, which takes time to reach the required temperature, a gas stove creates a flame that ignites instantly, allowing you to start cooking more quickly, and perform small adjustments easily.
 Gas tends to burn at a hotter temperature than the average electric oven, and it tends to produce more moisture as it burns.
-Natural gas, if you’ll remember your chemistry lessons at school, is comprised of methane – which combines with oxygen to produce carbon dioxide and water as it combusts.
+Natural gas is composed of methane, which combines with oxygen to produce carbon dioxide and water as it combusts.

 Depending on what you’re cooking, this may or may not be a good thing.
 Creating that browning effect around the edges of roasts and cakes requires the surface to be quite dry.
 On the other hand, you might wish to cook a meal all the way through without burning the outside of the food, in which case a steamier compartment might be advantageous.